Women's Concepts Logo

 We may include products - handpicked by our editors - we find useful for our readers.
 When you buy through our retail links, we may earn an affiliate commission — view our product review process and sources of information.

-Skin changes that happen with age
+Skin changes associated with aging

 As the years pass by, you may notice that your skin isn’t as firm and bouncy as it was once.
 On the contrary, it gets thinner and more fragile.
 Fine lines and wrinkles become more noticeable, and dark spots, well, more accentuated.
 The glow you once had may start to fade as well.
 And let’s not forget about the skin texture that also changes with age, becoming more irregular and rough.
 All these are part of the natural aging process, which is influenced by both internal and external factors.